nationalities and races

 Always lowercase.
 Use figures and the $ sign in all except casual references or amounts without a figure: The book cost $4.
 Dad, please give me a dollar.
 Dollars are flowing overseas.
 The word takes a singular verb for specified amounts: He said $500,000 is what they want.
 For amounts over $1 million, use $ and numerals up to two decimal places.
 Do not link the numerals and word by a hyphen: He is worth $4.35 million.
 He proposed a $300 billion budget.

 Spell out amounts less than one, using hyphens between the words.
 Use figures for precise amounts larger than one, converting to decimals whenever practical.

 When large numbers must be spelled out (such as at the beginning of a sentence), use a hyphen to connect a word ending in y to another word: Twenty-one ducks were in the pond.
 Do not use commas or hyphens between other separate words that are part of one number: One hundred sixteen toothpicks were in the box.

 - percent, percentages

 One word.
 Use figures: 1 percent, 2.5 percent (use decimals, not fractions), 10 percent.
-For amounts less than 1 percent, use a zero preceding the decimal point: The cost of living rose 0.6 percent.
-Repeat percent with each individual figure: He said 10 percent to 30 percent of the electorate may not vote.
+For amounts, less than 1 percent, use a zero preceding the decimal point: The cost of living rose 0.6 percent.
+Repeat percent with each figure: He said 10 percent to 30 percent of the electorate might not vote.